xurizaemon/chris.bur.gs/src/posts/2021-09-13-drupal-core-patches-with-lando.md

 ---
 title: "Drupal Core Patches With Lando"
 subtitle: A quick and easy workflow, it turns out!
 date: 2021-09-13T13:55:45+12:00
-tags: ["opensource", "contrib"]
+tags:
+    - contribution
+    - opensource
 ---

 I have been working on a tidy setup for contribution using available community tools, and today I needed the same for core.
 Core patches and Contrib have slightly different workflows.